 If retirement is less than 10 years away, things get a little trickier, because the odds are that the stock market will not have recovered by the time you retire.

 However, if you think about it, what are the chances you’re going to liquidate your entire life’s savings the very day you retire?
 Small, I’ll bet.

 You will be much more concerned with the monthly cash flow to cover your expenses.
 That means dividends and interest.

 If dividends are your main interest, you should (again) be unconcerned with the movement of the stock market.
 If, for instance, you have invested in Dividend Aristocrats (S&P 500 stocks that have increased their dividend payouts for 25 years), your monthly income is safe.
 It doesn’t matter if the stock market drops because those stocks have proven their stability by paying growing dividends through at least two prior recessions.

 In other words, if you are getting close to retirement, the focus of your investments should be shifting to stocks (and other investments) that will provide you with the monthly cash to meet your needs.

 And, if you do that right, you won’t have to worry about the stock market dropping.

-The next stock market crash is coming soon.
-Just how soon, nobody knows.
-But, whether you’re retiring soon or are still a ways away, there is no need to panic when that happens.
+Whether you’re retiring soon or are still a ways away, there is no need to panic when the stock market crashes.